Alexandra-Sofia/log-db/README.md

 - Deterministic UUIDs must remain unchanged
 - CSVs must preserve headers when using COPY
 - ACCESS details exist only for ACCESS logs
+- The django container occasionally fails due to a bug, so docker compose needs to be restarted.

 ---